altogic/altogic-flutter/README.md

 AltogicState provides a getter named ``navigatorObserver`` that can be used to observe navigation events.
 You can use this to deep linking methods BuildContext parameter.If you use navigatorObserver e.g. ``onMagicLink`` called with context, otherwise BuildContext will be null on the method.

+> If application is not running and opened with a deep link, ``restoreAuthSession`` method handle the deep link and get
+> auth grant.
+Even if auth grant was gotten, the methods below will be called again.
+Getting auth grant again is returns
+> same result.

 `````dart